Restore balance to your hormones

 Impacting the gut microbiome: A diet high in sugar, artificial additives, and low in fibre can have negative effects on the gut microbiome, which plays a crucial role in hormone production and metabolism.

 It's important to consider that each woman's hormonal needs are unique and can be influenced by various factors, including age, genetics, lifestyle, and stress.
-To address hormonal imbalances, it's recommended to consult a healthcare professional, such as a dietitian, who can develop a personalised plan to address these imbalances and promote optimal hormone health through proper nutrition.
+To address hormonal imbalances, it's recommended to consult a healthcare professional who can develop a personalised plan to address these imbalances and promote optimal hormone health through proper nutrition and medical intervention.

 If you’re struggling with any of these, chat with a dietician to diagnose and treat the root cause.